jmmcd/GPDistance/README.md

 Build
 -----

 There's a Makefile.
-Try $ make to compile everything.
+Try `make` to compile everything.
 It calls into Makefiles in sub-directories to compile them.
-The Python code requires NumPy.
-Use easy_install numpy, I think.
+The Python code requires NumPy and SciPy.
+Use `apt` or your favourite package manager, or try `pip install numpy scipy`, but be warned that installing them is known to cause pain especially on OSX.

 Usage